bluenviron/mediamtx/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/aler9/rtsp-simple-server)](https://goreportcard.com/report/github.com/aler9/rtsp-simple-server)
 [![Build Status](https://travis-ci.org/aler9/rtsp-simple-server.svg?branch=master)](https://travis-ci.org/aler9/rtsp-simple-server)

-_rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP server, a software that allows multiple users to read or publish live video and audio streams.
-RTSP is a standardized protocol that defines how to perform these operations with the help of a server, that is contacted by both readers and publishers in order to negotiate a streaming protocol and read or write data.
-The server is then responsible of linking the publisher stream with the readers.
+_rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP server, a software that allows multiple users to publish and read live video and audio streams.
+RTSP is a standardized protocol that defines how to perform these operations with the help of a server, that is contacted by both readers and publishers in order to negotiate a streaming protocol.
+The server is then responsible of relaying the publisher stream to the readers.

 This software was developed with the aim of simulating a live camera feed for debugging purposes, and therefore to use files instead of real streams.
 Another reason for the development was the deprecation of _FFserver_, the component of the _FFmpeg_ project that allowed to create a RTSP server (but this server is not bounded to _FFmpeg_ and can be used with any software that supports publishing to RTSP).